 RATIONALE: The CAS FC does not always receive the minutes of the CAS Curriculum Committee in sufficient time to circulate all agenda items to the CAS faculty one week in advance of the meeting.
 Revising the lead time to three days will, we hope, prevent the CAS FC chair from having to send multiple and staggered communications and documents to the CAS faculty.

 5. F.4.1: Add (in red) and strike: The CAS FC Chair and Secretary will ensure that all approved minutes of the CAS FC are posted on the CAS Dean’s website in a timely manner.
-Prior to the end of each fiscal year (June 30), secretaries of faculty committees, except the Promotion and Tenure Committee, will deposit copies of committee minutes for the previous academic year in the University Archives.
+Prior to the end of the 9-month contract period (May 15), secretaries of faculty committees, except the Promotion and Tenure Committee, will deposit copies of committee minutes for the previous academic year in the University Archives.

 RATIONALE: It is current practice for UMW committees to archive minutes and proceedings online rather than on paper in the University Archives.